 3 min read

-Have you been trying to figure how you can increase your average order value?
+Have you been trying to figure out how you can increase your average order value for your online store or brick and mortar?
 This is one of the three levers you can pull to help increase your revenue.
-Whether you are a brick and mortar, B2B, or and online business, increasing your average order value something you should be looking to do in order to grow your top line.
+Whether you are a brick-and-mortar, B2B, or online business, increasing your average order value is something you should be looking to do in order to grow your top line.

 In this article, we are going to share three simple ways you can increase your average order value starting right now.
 These are things you can do without having to get new customers or spend a whole lot of money.